Unified Algorithms for RL with Decision-Estimation Coefficients: PAC, Reward-Free, Preference-Based Learning, and Beyond: Preliminaries

 \subsection{DEC with randomized reference models}

-The Decision-Estimation Coefficient (DEC) is proposed by~\citet{foster2021statistical} as a key quantity characterizing the statistical complexity of sequential decision making.
-We consider the following definition of DEC with randomized reference models (henceforth ``DEC''): \begin{definition}[DEC with randomized reference models] The DEC of $\cM$ with respect to distribution $\omu\in\Delta(\cM)$ (with policy class $\Pi$ and parameter $\gamma>0$) is defined as
+The Decision-Estimation Coefficient (DEC), introduced by~\citet{foster2021statistical}, is a key quantity capturing the regret complexity of sequential decision-making problems.
+We adopt a specific definition of DEC with randomized reference models (henceforth ``DEC''), which instantiates the general definition of DECs in~\citet[Section 4.3]{foster2021statistical} by employing the divergence function $\wtdH^2$. \begin{definition}[DEC with randomized reference models] The DEC of $\cM$ with respect to distribution $\omu\in\Delta(\cM)$ (with policy class $\Pi$ and parameter $\gamma>0$) is defined as